TheBigTester/Odoo-Easy-Debug/README.md

 ONLY FOR ODOO/OPENERP

 If you dont know Odoo this is not for you.
-This browser extensition is a tool for those who use debug more on the Odoo erp.
+This browser extension is a tool for those who use debug more on the Odoo erp.

 ## Installation
 - Firefox: https://addons.mozilla.org/en-US/firefox/addon/odoo-easy-debug/